A-DaRo/language_and_ai/Docs/ARCHITECTURE.md

     this.titleRegistry = new TitleRegistry();
     this.discoveryQueue = new DiscoveryQueue(logger);
     this.executionQueue = new ExecutionQueue(config, logger);

+    // NEW: Page graph for capturing hierarchy and edge classifications this.pageGraph = new PageGraph();
+    this.edgeClassifier = new EdgeClassifier();
   }

   // Facade methods delegate to components